Are you striving to achieve goals, such as

 you can … or if you think you can’t … you’re right!”
 Your

-Your beliefs may be below conscious awareness.
+Your beliefs may be unconscious.
 Some clues

 may sabotage your own success!
 If you suddenly lose motivation -